fibo/trunx/README.md

 npm install trunx bulma
 ```

-You also need to install Sass, currenty Vite is suggesting to do it with
+You also need to install Sass, currently Vite is suggesting to do it with

 ```sh
 npm install sass-embedded --save-dev